Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 - HTTP requests are redirected to HTTPS by Front Door natively.

+- DNS is handled as follows.

-- The DNS zone `links.soundscape.scottishtecharmy.org` is a child of the existing `soundscape.scottishtecharmy.org` zone in the shared RG, with an A record aliased to the Front Door endpoint.
+    - `links.soundscape.scottishtecharmy.org` is a CNAME alias record in the `soundscape.scottishtecharmy.org` DNS zone in the shared RG, pointing at the `links-ep` Front Door endpoint.

+    - `linkstest.soundscape.scottishtecharmy.org` is configured identically, but with its own Front Door endpoint (`linkstest-ep`), origin group, route and rule set, and is for testing purposes.

 # Usage metrics architecture